bernatbellmunt/ironh_project1/README.md

 The aim of this project is to work arround the Shark Attack .csv file that can be found in the following link: https://www.kaggle.com/datasets/teajay/global-shark-attacks?resource=download

-This database contains all shark attacks registered so my aim in this project is to work on the following:
+This database contains all shark attacks registered so my aim in this project is to work on the following hypothesis:

-1. Are shark attacks increasing?
+1. Shark attacks are more fatal in the present.

-2. If I were a surfer, when and where is it more likely I will get attacked?
+2. Australia is the region with more shark attacks.

-3. Which is the most dangerous shark species?
+3. White shark is the most deadly specie and is the specie that attacks more when not provoked.